 Pet-Friendly Motion Detector

 Big pets can be a handful, but fortunately, ADT’s motion sensors are designed to ignore them.
-Even when I had to sit for my buddy’s best furry friend – a 60-pound Labrador Retriever – my motion sensors didn’t randomly go off while they played (more like wrestled) indoors.
+Even with my Lab strolling around the house, my motion sensors didn’t randomly go off.
 I was confident because I knew my sensors were set to ignore movement from pets under 80 pounds in weight.

 There’s actually a trick there.
 As you can see in my ADT review, a technician came to install my system.
-He’s the one who set the sensitivity to the lowest level (lower level = better for bigger pets) after I told him I sometimes have other people’s pets over and that some of them are bigger than my pet.
+He’s the one who set the sensitivity to the lowest level (lower level = better for bigger pets) after seeing my 60-pound dog.
+He also told me that the lowest level is best for homes with cats, as they tend to climb up furniture.
 Thoughtful, right?
 With pet-friendly motion sensors and a pet-friendly technician, I avoided false-alarm fines and needless worrying about my pet’s safety.
-That, in my opinion, is why ADT deserves to be first on this list.

 FYI: You can ask your technician to set the sensitivity of your motion detectors based on the weight of your pet.
 So, if you have a 30-lb pet and a 60-lb kid but only want alerts from your kid walking around the house, have your technician set the sensitivity to somewhere between 40 and 45 lbs.